 Every piece of content has a voice.
-When we talk about voice, we’re talking about the tone and style of your written, spoken, and visual content.
+When we talk about voice and brand identity, we’re talking about the tone and style of your written, spoken, and visual content.

 The truth of the matter is that every brand has a different voice.
 No two are exactly the same, and it’s how you differ that either makes you stand out in the crowd or fall by the wayside.